The commutative algebra of congruence ideals and applications to number theory: Congruence ideals

 The result below is easy to verify, given the functoriality of the map \eqref{eq:eta-defn}.

 \begin{lemma} One has $\eta_\lambda(M\oplus N)=\eta_\lambda(M)+\eta_\lambda(N)$ for finitely generated $A$-modules $M,N$. \end{lemma}

-\subsubsection{Notes.}
+\subsubsection{Notes}

-The invariant $\eta_\lambda(A)$ appears in many places in the literature in number theory, albeit only in the case when $A$ is finite as an $\mco$-module; see ~\cite{Mazur:1977,Hida:1981b,Ribet:1983a, Ribet:1984,Wiles:1995}.
+The invariant $\eta_\lambda(A)$ appears in many places in the literature in number theory, albeit only in the case when $c=0$; see ~\cite{Mazur:1977,Hida:1981b,Ribet:1983a, Ribet:1984,Wiles:1995}.
 In number theoretic context, where we consider augmentations of local or global deformation rings arising from automorphic forms, the condition on $\lambda$, that $A_\fp$ is regular, is expected and often provable.
 For example, in the local case it corresponds to genericity conditions on local components of automorphic forms.

 Analogues of the map \eqref{eq:eta-ring} have appeared also in commutative algebra.
-In that context, the relevant map is $\ext^*_R(k,R)\to \ext^*_R(k,k)$, induced by the natural map $R\to k$ from a noetherian local ring $R$ to its residue field $k$.
+In that context, the relevant map is $\ext^*_R(k,R)\to \ext^*_R(k,k)$ that is induced by the natural map $R\to k$ from a noetherian local ring $R$ to its residue field $k$.
 See the work of Lescot~\cite{Lescot:1983}, invoked in the proof of Theorem~\ref{th:regular-eta}, and also that of Martsinkovsky~\cite{Martsinkovsky:1996}, and Avramov and Veliche~\cite{Avramov/Veliche:2007}.
 Keeping in the spirit of \cite{Avramov/Halperin:1983}, there are closely related to developments in rational homotopy theory, dealing with the evaluation map; see, for instance, Felix and Lupton~\cite{Felix/Lupton:2007}.